Dom58/classic-uploader/README.md

-# URL Uploader
+# CSV/EXcel File Uploader

-A Node.js package for processing uploaded CSV or Excel files.
+A fastest Node.js package for processing uploaded CSV or Excel files.

-## prerequisites
+## Prerequisites
 - Your file should be CSV or Excel
 - The file must have columns